Rakeela/dragora-notes/2021-4-16-Eighty-Fifth.md

 It powered magic in that world through her, or better said *she* powered magic in that world through *it*, because the Soul Engine could hold her attention indefinitely, along with the myriad minor heavens and near-hells which collected in her aura.
 Studying the patterns of being in a world, she could survive becoming increasingly like an abstract principle of the universe.

 The finest souls, whose existence Marchosias predicted yet could not find, were the ones that she called *diamond*, who she believed would be incorruptible.

 ---
+In her setting, the kind of demon that Marchosias was held a mystic potency at *unbinding*.
+How do you do anything against the will of one who *unbinds*?

+Well, nevermind that.
+You know what's more like rape than anything Marchosias ever did in her whole life?
+Mind-controlling a bunch of people to make them "loving".

+In the strange social context that she found herself, I wonder why Marchosias might have wanted to create a soul who was virtuous of their own will if every binding was lifted off of their mind.

+Fiction, you know.
+Powerful stuff.

+---
 Back to [[day-post-archive]]